PRIMATES &

 Opening bottles with your bare hands, leaning your forearm for hours while manipulating a computer mouse, carrying heavy objects, ... these actions put a heavy toll on the skin in some places.

-If gloves had been worn or if some measures were taken to protect the skin; no damage would have occurred.
+If gloves had been worn or if some measures were taken to protect the skin; less damage would have occurred.

 The skin in the folded sections may become as hard and insensitive as wood.